Survey report:

 Bionews recently conducted the largest-ever U.S. survey of its kind.
 The Bionews Rare Disease Survey 2024 included more than 5,000 patients and caregivers sharing their experiences.

-First, we are taking a look at how participants responded to questions about daily life (e.g., daily activities, social life, and mental well-being) and how they manage the realities of living with a rare disease.
+First, we’re taking a look at how participants responded to questions about daily life (e.g., daily activities, social life, and mental well-being) and how they manage the realities of living with a rare disease.
 Here are eight key takeaways.

 1. Managing Daily Activities